Mikeblanchard/Covid_Project/README.md

 <img align="right" src="https://github.com/Mikeblanchard/Covid_Project/blob/main/Machine_Learning_Final/Analysis/final_analysis_confusion_matrix.png" width=500>

-Our two KPIs of focus for this analysis are _**Precision**_ and _**Accuracy**_.
+In detail, the two Key Performance Indicatiors (KPIs) of focus for this analysis are _**Precision**_ and _**Accuracy**_.
   - Precision was selected as a KPI since with this type of analysis, we are seeking to measure how _reliable_ a positive classification is versus it capturing all positive samples.
   - Accuracy(/F1 Score) was selected so that we can determine how reliable our Machine Learning Model in making accurate predictions.

-Our confusion matrix showcases that as a whole, our Machine Learning Model performs with 75% accuracy and with 84% precision.
+Our confusion matrix showcases the KIPas a whole, our Machine Learning Model performs with 75% accuracy and with 84% precision.
 This Machine Learning Model is extremely accurate when predicting whether a country will have Low Deaths Per Million, however it has weak Precision and Accuracy score for predicting High and Moderate Deaths Per Million.

 ## Github and Communications
 ### Completed by: Mike Blanchard